-CommandPlan is focused on the use of scenario-based simulation training enabling learners to develop and practice identification, response, coordination, and communication skills in individual, team or facilitated training sessions.
-The product can also support the use of collaborative tools as a conduit for design and delivery of new scenarios that can readily be scripted to support emerging or local needs.
-For this project, training scenario have been created using an existing low-cost computer-based simulation tool developed by inXsol.
+CommandPlan is focused on the use of scenario-based simulation training enabling learners to develop and practice identification, response, coordination, and communication skills in individual, team, or facilitated training sessions.
+The product can also support the use of collaborative tools as a conduit for the design and delivery of new scenarios that can readily be scripted to support emerging or local needs.
+For this project, the training scenarios have been created using an existing low-cost computer-based simulation tool developed by inXsol.

 With the COVID Pandemic, inXsol assisted a local business to make sense of Google Location history.
 The Contact Tracing tool is now live at www.exposuretrack.com.

 ExposureTracktm is an early-stage development project funded by the NIH.
 ExposureTracktm can provide alternative support for the Emergency Responder Health Monitoring and Surveillance (ERHMS) can supplement ERHMS adoption through a bottom-up deployment strategy. inXsol prototyped, demonstrated and evaluated ExposureTracktm as a flexible device agnostic tool equipping individual response workers with a personal health tracking, biosensor integration, and surveillance service.
 This project has the potential to create a significant opportunity for a hazardous worker training community to help increase the effectiveness, efficiency, relevance, and context of training.

 The Blue Card Command Certification Program is a state of the art fire service incident command training and certification system that teaches Fire Company and Fire Command Officers how to standardize local incident operations across their organization.
 The program uses a combination of online and in-class simulation training which results in an Incident Commander solution that finally addresses local Hazard Zone operations. inXsol developed the online training and technical infrastructure for Blue Card and remains a partner in ongoing maintenance and future development.